 - Call 337-240-9349 to speak with the Louisiana workers’ compensation attorneys at Cox, Cox, Filo, Camel & Wilson.

 Neck and back injuries can be debilitating for victims; these injuries can make it difficult to work or enjoy normal daily activities.
-Victims burdened by medical bills, lost wages, or other financial hardship don’t have to suffer alone or without redress.
+Victims burdened by medical bills, lost wages, or other financial hardships don’t have to suffer alone or without redress.